Retirement

 2. Discretionary Trust: The trustees must decide who’ll benefit and when.
 A list of beneficiaries would be set out in the trust and the trustees can allocate assets to them if they want.
 This kind of trust is useful to set up for grandchildren, for example.
 You could leave it to the trustees – who could be the grandchildren’s parents – to decide how to divide the income and capital between the grandchildren.
 The trustees will have the power to make investment decisions on behalf of the trust.

-Other trusts may be subject to inheritance tax, or pay income and capital gains tax at higher rates.
-Trusts can also be expensive to set up, depending on the type of trust and complexity.
+• Trusts can be expensive to set up, depending on the type of trust and complexity.